AUDIT Q & A’S

 • Copy of bank statement proving payment of item or service.

-• Audit summary or report.
+• Audit summary or report (prior to 1 January 2025)

-What audit material is required?
+What audit/accountability documentation is required?

 Audit Summary Report